AkshaySJadhav/Elastic_Experiments/Loading_data_from_mysql.md

 ### 4. Create a new configuration file for Mysql source under /etc/logstash/conf.d/ directory.

-Please make sure that that jar is available in the location that has been mentioned in the configuration file.
+Please make sure that jar file is available in the location that has been mentioned in the configuration file.
 ```
 root@osboxes:~# cat /etc/logstash/conf.d/mysql.conf
 input {